-The third configuration (operation scenario 6.4, border surveillance mission), a density of randomly deployed clusters were placed in a ground centred 10 million sq. km EESS passive mission area of interest (MAI) centred at 68 W, 0 N. Each cluster was defined by two coordinated aeronautical observation users operating in relay (air-air bidirectional links) with an additional aircraft which communicates (return link) with a single ground station located within the specially defined region.
+The third configuration (scenario 6.4, Border Surveillance Mission), a density of randomly deployed clusters were placed in a ground centred 10 million sq. km EESS (passive) mission area of interest (MAI) centred at 68 W, 0 N. Each cluster was defined by two coordinated aeronautical observation users operating in relay (air-air bidirectional links) with an additional aircraft which communicates (return link) with a single ground station located within the specially defined region.

-For the fourth configuration (operational scenario 6.5, data networks above the clouds), a list of commercial air-routes was used to serve as the navigational reference basis for AMS device air platform station emissions.
+For the fourth configuration (operational scenario 6.5, Data Networks), a list of commercial air-routes was used to serve as the navigational reference basis for AMS device air platform station emissions.
 The density of flight paths is taken to be representative of the route traffic given by the dataset.
 Air-air transmissions consistent with the description in Section 6.5 were established which enforced a pointing arrangement based on shortest distance to air-based receiver.
-Channel assignment was allocated on a sequential basis.
+Channel assignment was allocated on a sequential basis in accordance with section 7.
+Transmissions are asusmed to be continual during nominal flight, and pointing assignment (pair-assignment) is on the basis of nearest neighbor.
 Operational altitude of a cluster is 10 km.
 A single experimental simulation was performed and the repetition of the run may serve to establish bounds of uncertainty in a subsequent iteration of this study.
-The aim of this analysis was to determine the density of systems that could operate a downlink (air-air link) within the MAI without imposing harmful interference to the EESS passive service.
+The aim of this analysis was to determine the density of systems that could operate a return (air-air link) within the MAI without imposing harmful interference to the EESS passive service.
 Two 10 million sq. km EESS passive MAIs centred at (68 W, 0 N) and (91 W, 0 N) were considered as representatives of overground and oversea areas, respectively.
 See Figures A14-1 and A14-2.

-A region of this size was selected over the Amazon River basin to be used for this simulation.
+The example R1 MAI to be used for this simulation was selected over the both Amazon River basinand oversea MAI.

 When the EESS R1 sensor main beam is within the MAI, the active air-air and air-ground links with line-of-sight to the R1 were computed and aggregated receive power density computed using section A14.1.1.
 Interference events are considered only for that time that the EESS R1 sensor is making measurements from within the MAI.
 However, an extension of the MAI of 1 degree in each direction was used to determine those aeronautical systems that could additionally contribute interference.

-Figure A14-1 shows the ground demark of the EESS R1 Area of Interest utilized for all simulation runs of configurations 1 and 4.
+Figure A14-1 shows the ground demark of the EESS R1 MAI utilized for all simulation runs of configurations 1 and 4 (over ground case)..

-Figure A14-2 shows the ground demark of the EESS R1 Area of Interest utilized for all simulation runs of configurations 4 (oversea case).
+Figure A14-2 shows the ground demark of the EESS R1 MAI utilized for all simulation runs of configurations 4 (oversea case).

-Figure A14-3 shows the aeronautical flight paths utilized by subsequent simulation runs of configuration 4.
+Figure A14-3 shows the aeronautical flight paths utilized by subsequent simulation runs of configuration 4 (over ground case)..
 The source of this data set given in public domain by link.

-Figure A14-4 shows routes in and immediately around the MAI utilized by subsequent simulation runs of configuration 4.
+Figure A14-4 shows routes in and immediately around the MAI utilized by subsequent simulation runs of configuration 4 (over ground case)..

-Figures A14-5 and A14-6 show routes in and immediately around the MAI utilized by subsequent simulation runs of configuration 4 (oversea), for low and high route density, respectively.
+Figures A14-5 and A14-6 show routes in and immediately around the MAI utilized by subsequent simulation runs of configuration 4 (oversea case), for low and high route density, respectively.

 Figure A14-7 shows the ground station segment utilized by subsequent simulation runs of configuration 1.
 Also plotted is the EESS R1 MAI for reference.